paketo-buildpacks/paketo-website/content/docs/howto/php.md

 ## Vendor composer packages

 If your php app that uses `composer` has a valid `vendor` directory, then the buildpack will not download those packages.
-It will instead use the the packages location in the `vendor` directory.
+It will instead use the packages location in the `vendor` directory.

 ## Configure custom .ini files